Man to plead guilty to 2023 shooting of Black teen Ralph Yarl, 2 people familiar with case tell AP

 A judge had previously ordered a mental evaluation of Lester but allowed for the trial to proceed after its completion.
 The results of that evaluation were not released publicly.

 9 arraigned in missing girl case ...
-Joann closing 2 LI stores ...
-90 couples renewed vows ...
-Romantic spas in the winter
+Romantic spas in the winter ...
+What's up on Long Island ...
+Get the latest news and more great videos at NewsdayTV

 9 arraigned in missing girl case ...
-Joann closing 2 LI stores ...
-90 couples renewed vows ...
-Romantic spas in the winter
+Romantic spas in the winter ...
+What's up on Long Island ...
+Get the latest news and more great videos at NewsdayTV